 - Have you been in therapy before?

-- Have you ever had a psychedelic or non-ordinary state experience?
+- What is your experience with psychedelic or non-ordinary states of consciousness?
 Have you written or spoken publicly on the topic before?

 - Are you familiar with contraindicated medications and conditions for psychedelic substances?
 Do you offer medical screening for these?